 Lingoda’s pricing model

 Lingoda offers a subscription-based model.
 The price per lesson depends on the frequency of lessons per week, the plan you decide to take, and whether you choose to have group classes or 1-1 classes.

 You can try Lingoda out with their 7-day free trial.
 You need to provide a payment method during registration.
 So if you decide that Lingoda is not a good fit for you, you should set a reminder to cancel your subscription before the charge for the month happens.

 Lingoda provides three types of plans:

-- Monthly subscriptions: As the name suggests, you pay for your lessons upfront monthly.
+- Monthly subscriptions: As the name suggests, you pay for your lessons monthly upfront.
 You can join and cancel anytime.

 - Sprints: This is their intensive language training.
 Sprints open a few times a year, and you can choose to join a sprint with classes every day or every second day.
 If you attend 100% of your classes, Lingoda will give you 50% money back!

 Lingoda’s website allows you to schedule your classes whenever it fits your schedule, 24/7.
 They have native-speaking teachers worldwide, so there is a high chance that you will be able to find classes whenever you want.
 I once took a class at 21:00 from a German teacher living in Peru!

 To find the class that best fits your schedule, Lingoda recommends that you book it at least seven days in advance.
 If you are a bit more flexible with your schedule, like me, you can always book classes up to 2 days in advance.

 The only two requirements to join a Lingoda class are having a stable internet connection and a device that you can use Zoom with.
 You have the freedom to join a class from wherever you are in the world.
 Also, you don’t need to commute to a faraway language school.